WebAssembly/component-model/design/mvp/Explainer.md

 ```

 The `stream.read` and `stream.write` built-ins take the matching [readable or
-writable end] of a stream as the first parameter and a buffer for the `T`
+writable end] of a stream as the first parameter and, if `T` is present, a
-values to be read from or written to.
+buffer for the `T` values to be read from or written to.
+If `T` is not present,
+the buffer parameter is ignored.

 If the return value is a `copy-result`, then the `progress` field indicates how
 many `T` elements were read or written from the given buffer before the stream